vega/vega-lite/site/docs/parameter/nearest.md

 ---
 layout: docs
 menu: docs
-title: Nearest Value to a Discrete Selection
+title: Selecting the Nearest Value
 permalink: /docs/nearest.html
 ---

-The `nearest` selection transform is a simple boolean operator that can be applied to discrete selection types (`single` and `multi`).
+`nearest` is a simple boolean operator for point selections.
 It is `false` by default which means that data values must be interacted with directly (e.g., clicked on) to be added to the selection.
 When `nearest` is set to `true`, an invisible [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram) is computed and used to accelerate the selection -- the value _nearest_ the mouse cursor will be added to the selection.

 ## Examples